ynuo-o/Visual-system-logbook-/lab2/README.md

 **Conclusion**: Troxler's fading proves that perception is heavily dependent on change.
 If a visual signal is constant and lacks sharp edges, the brain eventually "deletes" it from our conscious awareness.

+### Task 5 - Brain sees what it expects (Visual Illusions)

+**Experiment 1: Shepard Tables (Size Perception)** **Observation**: The blue table appears to be long and thin, while the red table appears to be shorter and more square.
+However, measuring them reveals the tabletops are identical in size and shape.

+**Scientific Explanation**:
+* Perspective Cues: Our brain interprets the 2D image as 3D objects.
+* The vertical orientation of the blue table suggests depth, making the brain "compensate" by perceiving it as longer.
+* This is known as Size Constancy —the brain adjusts the perceived size based on the perceived distance and angle.

+**Experiment 2: Checker Shadow Illusion (Brightness Perception)** **Observation**: Square A looks significantly darker than Square B. In reality, both squares are the exact same shade of grey.

+**Scientific Explanation**:
+* Shadow Compensation: The brain identifies that Square B is in the shadow of the green cylinder.
+* Local Contrast vs. Global Expectation:
+  * The brain knows that Square B is part of a "white" checkerboard pattern.
+  * It automatically "filters out" the shadow to determine what the actual surface color *should* be.
+  * Consequently, the brain perceives B as lighter than it actually is to compensate for the darkness of the shadow.

+**Conclusion**: These tasks demonstrate that the brain is not a passive receiver of light; it is an active interpreter.
+It prioritizes "making sense" of the world (depth, shadow, object constancy) over literal accuracy.